codexpression/svg-map-app/README.md

 Please make sure you run this in a server environment, otherwise this project may not function as expected.

+### Todo

+- Fine tuning of the UI for better interactivity.
+- Adapting the application for mobile views.
+- Replication of the project in any of the mordern Javascript frameworks, for even better performance.

 ## Thanks